What Is Hirschsprung Disease?

 In some cases, the doctor might do a suction rectal biopsy.
 This test, which can often be done in the doctor's office or at a hospital bedside, involves using a suction device to remove some cells from the colon's mucous lining.
 This test will show if nerve cells are missing.

 For older kids, doctors may use different tests, such as manometry or a surgical biopsy.
 Manometry is a test in which a balloon is inflated inside the rectum to see if the anal muscle relaxes as a result.
 If the muscle doesn't relax, the child may have Hirschsprung disease.
 In a surgical biopsy, the doctor removes a sample of tissue from the colon to examine under a microscope.

-In some cases, the doctor may do the surgery in two steps.
-In the first step, the doctor will remove the unhealthy portion of the colon and then perform a procedure called an ostomy.
-In an ostomy, the doctor creates a small hole, or stoma, in the child's abdomen and attaches the upper, healthy portion of the colon to the hole.
+- The doctor will find the piece of intestine that has healthy nerves by doing biopsies of the intestine in surgery.
+Then, in a procedure called an ostomy, the doctor creates a small hole, or stoma, in the child's abdomen and attaches the upper, healthy section of the intestine to the hole.

 The two types of ostomy are:

 - Ileostomy: removing the entire large intestine and connecting the small intestine to the stoma

 - Colostomy: removing just a section of the colon

 The child's stool passes through the stoma into a bag that is connected to it, which needs to be emptied several times a day.
 This allows the child to recuperate from enterocolitis or improve their nutrition before the second surgery.